-This is an update from the Head of Integrated SEND Service at Buckinghamshire County Council, Hero Slinn.
+This is an update from the Head of Integrated SEND Service at Buckinghamshire Council, Hero Slinn.
 This update can be downloaded from the "Downloads" section below.

-Having been in post for a term as Head of Integrated SEND at Buckinghamshire County Council, I wanted to write to you with an update of the progress we have made so far on our improvement journey supporting children and young people with SEND.
+Having been in post for a term as Head of Integrated SEND at Buckinghamshire Council, I wanted to write to you with an update of the progress we have made so far on our improvement journey supporting children and young people with SEND.
 I have been focused on improving the service’s performance in terms of statutory requirements and enabling the service to be in the right position to deliver a good service to children and families.

 The Structure of the SEND Service